isaachowen/mturks_assistant/README.md

 ![Lead gathering MTurks Assistant Data Flow](https://user-images.githubusercontent.com/31664870/133171898-261ab115-5002-44f8-a4bb-017f26fc29e9.jpg)

 ## How validation works
-Using HIT redundancy, one can compare the output of the same HIT from different Turks.
-The less variation across redundant HITs, the more trustworthy the resulting outcome.
-If each redundant HIT has different information, some of the Mechanical Turks might have made mistakes or given a spam result hoping for a free HIT fee.
-So if there is inconsistency/variation in the results, you need to manually check them.
-The variation can be measured by entropy or a simpler metric.

-MTurk reliability can also be inferred, used to further inform the HIT trustworthiness score, and potentially reject all their work in case they are malicious or sloppy.
-The more information we can use to automatically infer HIT quality, the more time you can save searching for and rejecting low quality HITs.
+The more information we can use to automatically infer HIT quality, the more time you can save searching for and manually validating unvalidated HITs.
+- Simple string parsing and regex
+    - Some HITs can be easily identified as invalid based on simple string checking with regex, depending on the specific HIT.
-I implemented a "trustworthiness" score for each HIT that we use to prioritize which HITs to manually check, and automatically forward trusted HITs.
+- I implemented a "trustworthiness" score for each HIT that we use to prioritize which HITs to manually check, and automatically forward trusted HITs.
-Furthermore, some HITs can be easily identified as invalid based on simple string checking with regex, depending on the specific HIT.
+- HIT redundancy and cross validation
+    - By using HIT redundancy, having n Turks perform the same HIT instance n times, you can get multiple outputs for the same HIT instance that can be cross-referenced.
+    - The less variation across redundant HITs, the more trustworthy the resulting output.
+If the n redundant HITs produce different outputs across the n Turks, some subset of the Turks are producing bad outputs.
+    - The more variation of the results, the more that HIT instance demands your attention.
+This allows you to filter out the HITs you want to automatiacally approve, and filter on the subset of hits that require your manual attention, in a prioritized order based on the variation within the HIT instance.
+    - The variation can be measured by entropy or a simpler metric.

+Furthermore, MTurk reliability can be inferred from the HIT ID and percentage of rejected work, which could further inform the HIT trustworthiness/variation score, and potentially flag a bad Turk's HITs for automatic rejection, or blocking the Turk.

 ## How to use the tool
 - The notebooks create a project directory and create subdirectories to identify the steps that they correspond to.